 Assessments are most often performed in response to:

 - security incident revealing a threat or vulnerability not yet addressed

 Rarely are assessments recognized as category of security tool that can and should be used frequently to facilitate security program improvements.

 That’s not surprising – because in the experience of a lot of practitioners, assessments have taken a lot more time and effort than expected, with sometimes disappointing results.

 When there are many assessment findings and recommendations, the full scope of improvements can overburden the security leader if not implemented as self-sustaining improvements, with sufficient thought to the full people-process-technology picture.
 Over time security-effectiveness can start to diminish.

-With smaller-scale improvements, in response to incidents or management directives, sometimes the evaluation process is rushed and gets shortchanged, and so not all of the security and resource options get sufficient consideration.
-Formalizing the response just a little, using a small assessment process, can make a difference.
+With smaller-scale improvements, especially in response to incidents or management directives, sometimes the evaluation process is rushed and gets shortchanged, and so not all of the security and resource options get sufficient consideration.
+Formalizing the evaluation just a little using a small assessment process can make a worthwhile difference.

 Making Assessments Worthwhile

 Assessments become much more worthwhile when they are smaller in scope, done more frequently, and when the purpose and objectives are crystal-clear up front.